lennertvhoy/lms-platform/technical_document.md

 ## 1. Local Development Workflow with Cursor AI

 Developing with [Cursor](https://cursor.so/) (an AI-assisted code editor) can dramatically speed up coding.
-In fact, many developers report that they “barely type code anymore—he just types into the agent box in Cursor” to describe functionality, and the AI writes the code.
-To maximize Cursor’s utility:
+In fact, many developers report that they "barely type code anymore—he just types into the agent box in Cursor" to describe functionality, and the AI writes the code.
+To maximize Cursor's utility:

 * **Setup Cursor on Linux:** Ensure you have Cursor installed on your Linux environment (Cursor supports Linux).
 Open your project folder in Cursor.
-* **Leverage Natural Language Prompts:** Describe what you want in plain English in Cursor’s prompt box.
+* **Leverage Natural Language Prompts:** Describe what you want in plain English in Cursor's prompt box.
 For example:
-  **Prompt:** *“Create a Python function that takes a PDF file path and returns all text content.
-Use Azure Form Recognizer if available; otherwise use a PDF library.”*
+  **Prompt:** *"Create a Python function that takes a PDF file path and returns all text content.
+Use Azure Form Recognizer if available; otherwise use a PDF library."*
   Cursor will generate an initial implementation based on this prompt.
-* **Enable “YOLO” Mode for Auto-Debugging:** In Cursor’s settings, turn on YOLO mode (if available) to let it run and test code as it writes.
+* **Enable "YOLO" Mode for Auto-Debugging:** In Cursor's settings, turn on YOLO mode (if available) to let it run and test code as it writes.
 This allows Cursor to execute commands like running tests or linters automatically.
 With YOLO mode, Cursor can iterate until code passes tests, effectively doing test-driven development by itself.

   * *Tip:* Provide a prompt that instructs the AI to write tests first.
-For example: **“Write tests for the content extraction module, then implement the module until all tests pass.”** This way Cursor ensures the code is correct by verifying against tests.
+For example: **"Write tests for the content extraction module, then implement the module until all tests pass."** This way Cursor ensures the code is correct by verifying against tests.
 * **Interactive Debugging:** If code fails or throws an error, copy the error message and ask Cursor to fix it.
 For example:
-  **Prompt:** *“The function is raising a FileNotFoundError for valid paths – add code to ensure the file exists and handle paths correctly.”*
+  **Prompt:** *"The function is raising a FileNotFoundError for valid paths – add code to ensure the file exists and handle paths correctly."*
   Cursor will modify the code to address the issue.
 * **Incremental Development:** Tackle one component at a time (e.g., first the PDF text extraction, then the OpenAI analysis).
-Use Cursor’s agent to generate each function or class, and test it immediately.
+Use Cursor's agent to generate each function or class, and test it immediately.
 * **Code Block Copy-Paste:** All code snippets in this guide are provided in Markdown triple-backtick blocks for easy copy-paste into Cursor or your editor.

 By using Cursor effectively, a solo developer can achieve \~80% of code implementation through AI suggestions, focusing manual effort on guiding the AI and integrating components.